 Spread the love

 We are a mixed bag, our group numbering six fifty-plus women, who come from all different walks of life and having different tastes.
-However we all had one thing in common on our recent girls trip to Krabi Thailand, and that was the desire to kick back and relax for seven rejuvenating days!
+However we all had one thing in common on our recent girls trip.
+We were all kool and kicked back in Krabi for seven relaxing days.

-Women’s group travel adventures are now a burgeoning industry with more and more of us taking all girl trips, and Thailand is an ideal place for this because of its wonderful attributes.
-Not only is it cheap to travel here from Australia, but the accommodation is top class, the food delicious and cheap as chips and the shopping, access to day spas also very affordable.
+Women’s group travel adventures are now a burgeoning industry with more and more of us taking all girl trips.
+As far as destinations go Thailand is an ideal place for this because of its wonderful attributes.
+Not only is it cheap to travel here from Australia, but the accommodation is top class, the food delicious and cheap, the shopping fantastic, and day spas also very affordable.

 Our accommodation at the Golden Beach Resort was idyllically located on the beachfront at Aonang Beach.
 It was my second trip here and the familiar sights, smells and sounds of this beautiful beach resort town were as welcoming as a lovely cooling summer breeze.
 Within a short walking distance was everything that Aonang has to offer with a large selection of beachfront bars, restaurants, shops, day trip booking agents and massage/beauty salons.
 We only had to walk across the road from our resort to the beach or to the longtail boats.